What Financial Compensation Can I Recover in A Personal Injury Claim?

 When Will My Case Be Settled?

 Generally, we will not begin to negotiate until your medical treatment is complete.
 Once your medical injury treatment is complete, we will evaluate your damages, past, present and future, and negotiate with the insurance company.
 Sometimes, those negotiations can take several months.
 We will try to keep you informed, and settle your case as quickly as possible.
 You are fully involved in this part of the process.

 Every case is unique and is evaluated after we gather all the necessary materials concerning the liability issues, your damages and losses.
 Once we have the necessary information, we will discuss a value range with you and obtain your authority to begin to negotiate.

-8.- If My Health Insurance is Paying for My Medical Treatment, is It True That I Have to Pay Them Back From any Recovery I Get From the Negligent Driver or Property Owner?
+If My Health Insurance Is Paying for My Medical Treatment, Is It True that I Have to Pay Them Back from Any Recovery I Get from The Negligent Driver or Property Owner?

 In New Hampshire, you may have to reimburse your own health insurance company.
 Most companies carry a right of subrogation clause in the policy.
 This is one of the reasons why it is very important that you receive proper legal advice before settling with a negligent party.
 Additionally, if you are insured by Medicaid or Medicare, you are legally obligated to reimburse them when you recover money from the negligent party.